thynguyen23/Machine-learning/README.md

-Some techniques I used to handle an imbalanced dataset:
+Some Algorithms I used to handle an imbalanced dataset:

 - Class weight
 - Random forest